apisnetworks/apiscp-bootstrapper/README.md

 ./bootstrap.sh <api token>
 ```

-Alternatively, if you have the x509 key (license.key) available,
+Alternatively, if you have the x509 key ("license.pem") available,
 ```shell
 ./bootstrap.sh -k <key file>
 ```